Node.js provides a module called fs

 ), the encoding (utf8

-for text), and a callback function that runs once the reading is complete.
-If the reading is successful, the file content is printed to the console.
+for text), and a callback function that is executed once the reading is complete.
+If the reading is successful, the content of the file is printed to the console.

 but as binary, its bytes.